mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-2-generic-netlink.md

 ## Generic netlink families

-Not to be confused with netlink’s families, generic netlink also has a concept of families: kernel modules which register with the generic netlink bus for communication.
+Not to be confused with netlink's families, generic netlink also has a concept of families: kernel modules which register with the generic netlink bus for communication.
 Some examples of these may include: